Mount Meron: Hiking paths

+In art

+Mount Meron is a subject in Israeli and Jewish art.
+Gideon Ofrat described how artists such as Isaac Frenkel, Moshe Castel and others would paint scenes described as fiery or serene, with a particular focus on sunsets over Mount Meron as seen from afar in the city of Safed where an artists' quarter sat.

 Climate

 Mount Meron has a Mediterranean climate (Köppen climate classification: Csa) with hot and dry summers and cool, wet and occasionally snowy winters.
-It snows briefly on Mount Meron a few times during every winter.
+It snows briefly on Mount Meron a few times during the winter.
 There are 22 days a year with a temperature of 32 °C or higher and 28 days below freezing.
-Mount Meron has the second highest precipitation in Israel after Mount Hermon.
-Note: the chart is an average of 5 years so the record highs and lows may not be fully accurate.
+Mount Meron has a relatively cool climate with significant precipitation; and has the second highest precipitation in Israel after Mount Hermon.

+Note: the chart is an average of five years so the record highs and lows may not be fully accurate.

 Incidents

 On May 17, 1911, the collapse of an eight-meter high roof caused 40 wounded and seven fatalities.
 As the nearby hospital was closed, people from the surrounding area donated bedsheets and equipment to assist the wounded.

 At about 12:50 a.m. on April 30, 2021, hundreds of Israelis were trampled as they were leaving the mountain, having attended a Lag BaOmer celebration that drew an estimated 100,000 people in spite of a 10,000-people limit imposed due to the COVID-19 pandemic.
 At least 45 people died in the disaster, with hundreds injured.